JRitzenhoff/cs3700/README.md

     * Whereas the external current stable version is `Python3.11`
 * The servers have `rustc 1.53.0`
     * Whereas the external current stable version is `rustc 1.58.1`

+## Project Directories

+As can be seen in the git history, it took a while to import complete copies of the various semester projects into this parent repository.

+I attempted cloning the repositories.
+(First as traditional, then bare, then mirrored) I attempted using the repositories as submodules.
+I then had to revert all of the changes back to the original commit (messily I may add) I then discovered **subtrees**

+`git subtree add --prefix <subtree local folder name> <subtree full URL/path> <subtree branch name> --squash`